kaosat-dev/most-gestures/README.md

 the module exposes two main functions:

 #baseInteractionsFromEvents(element)
-&

 #pointerGestures(baseInteractions)

-what you are likely interested it is pointerGestures:
+what you are likely interested in, is pointerGestures:

 - gestures.presses (used as a basis for the two below)
 - gestures.taps